marekq/go-firewalla/readme.md

 go-firewalla
 ============

-Download device details and alarms from the Firewalla MSP API.
+Download device details, flowlogs and alarms from the Firewalla MSP API.
 The results are stored to a local CSV file.

 ## Installation